 As another example, consider this: every year thousands of musicians around the world perform George Frederick Handel’s masterful oratorio Messiah for tens of thousands of people.
 The gospel message of the libretto couldn’t be clearer.
 Yet how many of the performers or audience members have truly trusted in that Messiah alone for their salvation?
 Apart from saving faith, the performances, no matter how excellent, become merely music for music’s sake.

 The musicians of Deo Cantamus seek to turn these theoretical questions into reality.
-This is the unique focus of our organization.
-To this end, we have performed major works and shorter anthems by some of history’s greatest composers, from Palestrina to Brahms and beyond.
-We set these sacred classics alongside arrangements of cherished hymns to demonstrate the viability of offering all this music up in praise of the God we serve.
+This is the unique focus of the organization.
+To this end, Deo Cantamus has performed major works and shorter anthems by some of history’s greatest composers, from Palestrina to Brahms and beyond.
+Deo Cantamus sets these sacred classics alongside arrangements of cherished hymns to demonstrate the viability of offering all this music up in praise of the God we serve.

-But eventually we will run up against a problem—Bach hasn’t written any new music in more than 250 years, and Haydn, Mozart and Mendelssohn aren’t faring much better.
+But eventually we run up against a problem—Bach hasn’t written any new music in more than 250 years, and Haydn, Mozart and Mendelssohn aren’t faring much better.
 There’s new music being written for the evangelical church, but much of it seems to ignore the heritage handed down to us.
 We could simply deplore the current state of music in the evangelical church.
-Or we could provide a positive alternative.
+Or there could be a positive alternative.

 This is the unique opportunity that Deo Cantamus has.
-We believe that all the great sacred music has not yet been written, and we want to be a part of its creation.
-Over the past few years, we have partnered with local composer Josh Bauder to present a number of his choral anthems, as well as the oratorio Abraham.
-We were among the first to perform the chamber orchestration of Dan Forrest’s "Te Deum", and this spring we premiered the large work “Remember” by award-winning Connecticut-based composer Josh Hummel.
-For the upcoming season, Josh Bauder is writing five new choral anthems exploring the five solas of the Reformation, and in the spring of 2017 we will bring Dan Forrest to Minneapolis for a performance of one of his newer works.
+The people behind the organization believe that all the great sacred music has not yet been written, and want to be a part of its creation.
+While I was a member of the board, we partnered with local composer Josh Bauder to present a number of his choral anthems, as well as the oratorio Abraham.
+We were among the first to perform the chamber orchestration of Dan Forrest’s "Te Deum", and in 2016 we premiered the large work “Remember” by award-winning Connecticut-based composer Josh Hummel.
+For the 2017 commemoration of the 500th anniversary of the Protestant Reformation, Josh Bauder wrote five new choral anthems exploring the five solas of the Reformation, and in the spring of 2017 we brought Dan Forrest to Minneapolis for a performance of his major work Jubilate Deo.

-God has been gracious to us in giving us this opportunity, and He has provided our financial needs through the generosity and support of people who have also caught our vision for the future of church music.
-We have ambitious goals for the future of Deo Cantamus—increasing the size of our children’s choir, offering the opportunity for more out-of-state singers to join with us, sponsoring a composition contest to encourage budding composers to write great sacred music, and more.
-If the future of Deo Cantamus excites you, would you consider supporting us financially?
-Will you consider attending or live-streaming our performances, and telling others about them as well?
-Will you pray for us?
-The future of church music does not have to be bleak, and you can play an important part in helping us work toward our goals.
+God has been gracious to us in giving Deo Cantamus this opportunity, and He has provided the organization’s financial needs through the generosity and support of people who have also caught this vision for the future of church music.
+If the future of Deo Cantamus excites you, would you consider supporting the organization financially?
+Will you consider attending or live-streaming the performances, and telling others about them as well?
+Will you pray for Deo Cantamus?
+The future of church music does not have to be bleak, and you can play an important part in helping Deo Cantamus work toward these goals.